BrandonPhanUCSD/cse15l-lab-reports/lab-5-report.md

 The command ran to trigger the bug: `bash test.sh`

 What to edit to fix the bug: On the last line of the averageWithoutLowest method, you have to make sure to subtract a 1 when you divide the sum of the non-lowest numbers to find the mean in order to account for taking out the lowest number from the average.
+In other words, change the line `return (sum-lowest) / (arr.length);` to `return (sum-lowest) / (arr.length - 1);`